gopinathsjsu/team-project-renaissance/README.md

 - Pair programming with the team
 - Implemented basic transfer funds api, working on validations of input fields

+# Week 6

+**5/3/2021**

+Gayathri:
+  - Implemented Update balance apis for beneficiary and payee
+  - Implemented fetch transaction api for fetching all the transactions by user_id for the view transactions page
+  - Did pair programming and sprint plan with the team
+  - planning to implement get_current_user_account_number from the current session today and tomorrow

 # To Run the app

 1. yarn init